High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Discussion

-The chemical properties of the Helmi streams can be summarised as follows.
-The abundances of elements that are usually produced by explosions of massive stars (e.g., Na and $\alpha$-elements) are generally lower than the majority of the other halo stars, including Gaia-Enceladus stars.
-While the difference to Gaia-Enceladus stars becomes less clear at $[\mathrm{Fe/H}]\gtrsim -1.5$, the Helmi streams' stars still tend to be on lower side of the distribution in [{Mg}/{Fe}], [{Ca}/{Fe}], and [{Ti}/{Fe}].
-Zn and Y also show similar trends as these elements, suggesting they originated in massive stars.
+The chemical properties of the Helmi streams can be summarized as follows.
+The abundances of elements usually produced by explosions of massive stars (e.g., Na and $\alpha$-elements) are generally lower than most of the other halo stars, including Gaia-Enceladus stars.
+While the difference to Gaia-Enceladus stars becomes less clear at $[\mathrm{Fe/H}]\gtrsim -1.5$, the Helmi stream stars still tend to be on the lower side of the distribution in [{Mg}/{Fe}], [{Ca}/{Fe}], and [{Ti}/{Fe}].
+Zn and Y also show similar trends as these elements, suggesting they originate in massive stars.
 This chemical abundance pattern is similar to that seen for Sequoia stars \citepalias{Matsuno2022a}.

-The low abundance of $\alpha$-elements and Na are usually attributed to chemical enrichments from type~Ia supernovae (SNe~Ia).
-Interestingly, SNe~Ia seem to have started to operate in the Helmi streams' progenitor already at very low metallicity ($[\mathrm{Fe/H}]<-2.2$) since even the lowest metallicity star in the sample (6615\_9776) has low abundances of $\alpha$-elements and Na.
+The low abundance of $\alpha$-elements and Na are usually attributed to Fe enrichments from type~Ia supernovae (SNe~Ia).
+Interestingly, SNe~Ia seem to have started to operate in the Helmi stream progenitor already at very low metallicity ($[\mathrm{Fe/H}]<-2.2$) since even the lowest-metallicity star in the sample (6615\_9776) has low abundances of $\alpha$-elements and Na.
 Assuming that every system has the same abundance ratios among Na, $\alpha$-elements, and Fe before the onset of SNe~Ia, we can tentatively provide an upper limit for the ``knee'' metallicity as $[\mathrm{Fe/H}]_{\rm knee} \lesssim -2.4$ from the $\sim 0.2\,\mathrm{dex}$ lower [{Mg}/{Fe}] of 6615\_9776 than the halo stars from \citetalias{Reggiani2017a}.